KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\filters.py:41`

 **Description**:
-The `set_p_filters` method is likely designed to configure or apply specific filters to a set of deals or data within the EeazyCRM application, using the provided filter identifier (`f_id`) to determine which filters to apply.
+The `set_p_filters` method is likely used to set or update filter parameters for a specific filter identified by 'f_id' in the EeazyCRM's deals module.
+It is called by any function or method that needs to modify the parameters of a filter in the CRM system.

 ---